NavyaG-lab/Tech-writer/onboarding/service-exercise.md

 ## Saving to datomic

 When we consume the messages that we've produced they will be in the same format we used to produce them (as expected), that is, a *wire schema*.
-We need an adapter function to convert a *wire schema* to our *internal schema*.
+We need an adapter function to convert a *wire schema* to our *internal schema* (`wire-schema->internal-schema`).
 This function will be called on the consumer.

 Now that we have an internal representation of the data we can send this data to a controller function.
 This new flow is simpler, we just need to store the data on Datomic, the functions to do that are in namespaces under `service.db.datomic`.